Once Village in

 once told Frank Jennings that he was counting the beats wrong.

-of his ear, insisted that he was right.
-They had a fist fight
+findings of his ear, insisted that he was right.
+They had

-over the matter, and closed the incident then and there.
-What
+a fist fight over the matter, and closed the incident, then and

 - o o o -